pyro-kinetics/pyrokinetics/docs/tutorials/equilibrium.rst

-See :ref:`sec-background` for information about plasma equilibria. :ref:`sec-reading-files` details how to read a file and use :any:`Equilibrium` objects, while :ref:`sec-flux-surfaces` shows how to extract individual flux surfaces and :ref:`sec-plotting` shows how to plot various quantities. :ref:`sec-creating-local-geometries` provides information on how to create :py:mod:`LocalGeometry` objects and use our equilibrium-derived flux surfaces in a gyrokinetics simulation.
+See :ref:`sec-background` for information about plasma equilibria. :ref:`sec-reading-files` details how to read a file and use :py:class:`Equilibrium` objects, while :ref:`sec-flux-surfaces` shows how to extract individual flux surfaces and :ref:`sec-plotting` shows how to plot various quantities. :ref:`sec-creating-local-geometries` provides information on how to create :py:class:`LocalGeometry` objects and use our equilibrium-derived flux surfaces in a gyrokinetics simulation.

 .. _FreeGS: https://github.com/freegs-plasma/freegs